Skip to main content

 The key ID in Signature-Input matches the whsec_... identifier shown in Settings → Webhooks, where you can also retrieve the public key to verify signatures.

-Its advised to verify the signature before processing a webhook payload.
+It’s advised to verify the signature before processing a webhook payload.
 Reject any request where verification fails.

 Constructing the signature base